 Going up several flights of stairs holding a backpack, that is swinging violently from side to side across my back, in one hand and a child in the other, meant there was no way to hold on to a hand rail, so I had to rely on my sense of balance to make any progress at all.
 Am I going to survive this?
 What was the name of that ferry that sunk that time – the Wahine?
 Would this boat be another Wahine?

-After reaching the back row of seats, I thought perhaps I should phone my other half, back in Australia, to tell him in what conditions I was sailing in… in case I didn’t make it – ‘y’know’, and guess what …. he just chuckled in response!
+After reaching the back row of seats, I thought perhaps I should phone my other half, back in Australia, to tell him in the conditions in which I was sailing, in case I didn’t make it and guess what?
+He just chuckled in response!
 “At least you have phone coverage he said! ” Clearly no sympathy was coming from that quarter….

 Now, I know what you are thinking – could this be that I was just an over-reacting ‘landlubber?
 In my defense, many of the passengers, including some kiwis, who had been seen entering the bar as we set sail, suddenly re-appeared on the rear deck, joining those of us gripping their cups of ice-chips, therefore, my story can not be dismissed as ‘first-timer’ exaggeration.

 Here is the video of a similar crossing:

 Minutes later, I sensed a turning point has been reached, and the seas appeared to calm slightly, so I thought I’d snap the picture above, before the sea completely calms, if that ever does happen and the boat stops the listing.